 September 12, 1940

-A group of French teenagers chase their dog down a hole and accidentally discover the most awesome cave paintings of all time at Lascaux.
+A group of French teenagers chase their dog down a hole and accidentally discover the most awesome cave paintings of all time at Lascaux, France.
 The prehistoric paintings are at least 15,000 years old, cover the walls and ceiling, and mainly depict animals.
 The degree of delicacy in these 600+ paintings is stunning.
 We still don’t know the purpose of the paintings, but art historians believe they play a role in hunting rites over a period of many, many years.

 The caves are open to the public for about 15 years but close in 1963 because of damage to the paintings.
-Lights fade the pigments, and visitors’ breath cause excessive condensation and algae to form on the walls, so a replica is opened nearby for tourists.
+Lights fade the pigments, and visitors’ breath causes excessive condensation and algae to form on the walls, so a replica is opened nearby for tourists.
 Despite the installation of a special air system, black mold grows on the walls by the 1990s, and conservation attempts leave visible black patches.

 September 12, 1953